edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_features.md

 As outlined in the [Route Features](/guides/performance/cdn_as_code#route-features) section of the CDN-as-Code guide, route features are defined as the second argument to the `Router` method being called in the `routes.js` file, such as `.match()`, `.get()`, `.post()`, etc.

-The argument is an Object that supports features outline in the [Features Reference](/guides/performance/rules/features).
+The argument is an Object that supports features outlined in the [Features Reference](/guides/performance/rules/features).
 The following example shows how to define a route feature that proxies a request, sending it to the origin host and caching it for 1 hour:

 ```js
  router.match('/:path*', {